 First, you'll want to check that the computer you are watching your broadcast on, you actually have the sound turned on and the volume up.
 You can test this by going to your computers audio settings and pressing the test sounds, or navigating to another video on the web and making sure you can hear audio through your computer speakers or headphones.

-If you hear audio on other videos on the web and not on Ustream, check the volume in the Ustream player and make sure it is turned up.
+If you hear audio on other videos on the web and not on IBM Video Streaming, check the volume in the player and make sure it is turned up.

-If you have already established that the Ustream player and your computer have the volume turned up but you still aren't hearing any audio on your broadcast, next you need to check the audio settings in your encoding / broadcasting software.
+If you have already established that the IBM Video Streaming player and your computer have the volume turned up but you still aren't hearing any audio on your broadcast, next you need to check the audio settings in your encoding / broadcasting software.
 Every encoding software might have slightly different controls.
-We will cover the issue in the Ustream Web Broadcaster and Ustream Producer and if you are using something different, try to find the audio controls in the encoder you are using.
+We will cover the issue in the IBM Video Streaming Web Broadcaster and Producer and if you are using something different, try to find the audio controls in the encoder you are using.

 Audio too quiet